MelissaDTH/marketplace-webshop/README.md

  * Logged in customers can not add a product or comment yet
  * Let the footer stick to the bottom!
+ * Add pagination for when more products are added

 ## Project set-up
 <i>Type in your terminal inside the project directory</i>